fergalquinn77/ci_pp5_summer_fashions/README.md

 #### Feature 3 – Password Reset
 <br>![Login](readme/features/password-reset.jpg)
-The password reset feature allows a user to reset their password if they have forgotton it.
+The password reset feature allows a user to reset their password if they have forgotten it.

 #### Feature 4 – Password Reset
 <br>![Login](readme/features/password-reset.jpg)
-The password reset feature allows a user to reset their password if they have forgotton it.
+The password reset feature allows a user to reset their password if they have forgotten it.

 #### Feature 5 – Logout
 <br>![Logout](readme/features/sign-out.jpg)